RBC Capital Believes Apple (AAPL) Won't Stop Here

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $133.57 average price target, representing a 4.5% upside.
-In a report issued on January 4, Canaccord Genuity also maintained a Buy rating on the stock with a $150.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $138.19 average price target, implying a -3.8% downside from current levels.
+In a report issued on January 12, Wells Fargo also maintained a Buy rating on the stock with a $155.00 price target.

 See today’s analyst top recommended stocks >>